Basic Concept for Sustainable Procurement

 The CITIZEN Group advocates the concept of “Sustainable factory” based on consideration for not only its own factories but also their manufacturing processes as one important pillar of sustainable management.
 This is intended to ensure that the entire value chain, including suppliers, is based on sustainable factories.
 Another pillar of sustainable management is that of delivering to society “Sustainable products” produced in these sustainable factories.
 To realize these goals, it is essential to practice sustainable procurement and maintain sustainable production structures in cooperation with suppliers who constitute vital upstream elements of the value chain with comprehensive consideration for compliance, human rights, labor practices, BCP, and productivity improvements.

-In addition to supplier evaluations and awards programs, centered on the Environmental Partnership system, as well as existing initiatives in the areas of green procurement, conflict minerals, and quality auditing of suppliers, the CITIZEN Group aims to realize sustainable procurement based on the concept of sustainable management.
-Based on this point of view, we have revised our existing CITIZEN Group CSR Procurement Guidelines to establish, in April 2020, the second edition.
-Under these Guidelines, we reflect in the CITIZEN Group’s approaches changes that have occurred in social and economic conditions in recent years, international norms such as the Global Compact, and demands from stakeholders.
+In April 2020, we have revised our existing CITIZEN Group CSR Procurement Guidelines to establish, the second edition.
+Under these Guidelines, we reflect in the CITIZEN Group’s approaches changes that have occurred in social and economic conditions in recent years, international norms such as the UN Global Compact, and demands from stakeholders.
 In addition, to help achieve the SDGs we are incorporating elements in an even broader and more comprehensive manner to help resolve social issues, such as those in domains related to human rights and labor practices.

 Group Sustainable Procurement Committee organizational chart